mannoubim26/Movies_ReactNative/README.md

 1. Start a chat conversation with a friend by clicking on their profile.

 2. Discuss movie recommendations, plan movie nights, and enjoy the social aspect of the app.

-## Contributing

-We welcome contributions to make Tinder Movies even better.
-To contribute:

-1. Fork the repository.

-2. Create a new branch for your feature or bug fix.

-3. Make your changes and commit them with clear and descriptive messages.

-4. Push your branch to your fork.

-5. Create a pull request to the `master` branch of this repository.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-## Contact

-If you have questions or need support, please contact [email](mailto:tnknight97@gmail.com).

-Thank you for joining the Tinder Movies community!
-We hope you have a great time connecting with friends and discovering new movies to watch together.